Thom Yorke: Israel

 At a solo concert in Melbourne in October 2024, Yorke was heckled by a pro-Palestinian protester for his lack of condemnation for Israel's attacks on Gaza.
 Yorke challenged him to make a statement onstage and left the stage when he continued to heckle.
 He returned to perform the final song, "Karma Police".
 Yorke wrote later that it "didn't really seem like the best moment to discuss the unfolding humanitarian catastrophe in Gaza".

-In May 2025, Yorke released a statement condemning the Israeli government and Hamas's attacks.
+In May 2025, Yorke released a statement condemning the Israeli government and Hamas's attacks in October 2023.
 He wrote that he was "in shock that my supposed silence was somehow being taken as complicity" and that he did not support "any form of extremism or dehumanisation".
 He also condemned the calls for artists to release statements on the subject, saying it was "a dangerous illusion to believe reposting or one or two-line messages are meaningful, especially if it is to condemn your fellow human beings".
 The American comedian and musician Reggie Watts criticised Yorke's statement, writing that it "centres his hurt feelings and frames his fans' demands for him to speak up as a 'social media witch hunt, and hoped that Yorke would "reflect and decentre himself" from public outcry against the Gaza genocide.
-Pitchfork wrote that Yorke's response could be read as either "surprisingly supportive of Palestine" or "disappointingly mealymouthed", and that "no one left this situation satisfied".
-Yorke said he would not perform in Israel again and "wouldn't want to be 5,000 miles anywhere near the Netanyahu regime but Jonny has roots there.
+Pitchfork wrote that Yorke's response could be read as either "surprisingly supportive of Palestine" or "disappointingly mealymouthed", and that it satisfied no one.

+In October 2025, Yorke said he would not perform in Israel again and "wouldn't want to be 5,000 miles anywhere near the Netanyahu regime but Jonny has roots there.
 So I get it."
+In 2026, Yorke referred to Israel's war as genocide and said he "totally agreed" with the anti-Israel protests.